Clean Water and Sanitation

 Raw water is sourced from Lake Superior at the Thunder Bay campus and from Lake Couchiching and groundwater supply wells at the Orillia campus.
 The water is treated to meet Ontario drinking water regulations and is transported through municipal water supply systems.

-Water extracted from Lake Superior is treated by membrane ultrafiltration technology which removes impurities and ensures the delivery of clean and safe water to our campus and surrounding community.
+Water extracted from Lake Superior is treated by membrane ultrafiltration technology which removes impurities, minimizes chemical use and environmental impact and ensures the delivery of clean and safe drinking water to our campus and surrounding community.
 Wastewater generated on campus travels to the municipal water treatment plant and receives primary and secondary treatment to remove pollutants and contaminants, followed by a disinfection process.
-The treated wastewater is returned to Lake Superior completing a closed-loop system that minimizes environmental impact.
+The treated wastewater is returned to Lake Superior, completing a closed-loop system that minimizes environmental impact.

 Lakehead also actively manages precipitation on campus through the implementation of rain gardens and outdoor classroom spaces.
 These gardens absorb rainwater and snowmelt from downspouts and hard surfaces, effectively filtering pollutants through the soil and redirecting water away from storm drains that would otherwise discharge into nearby streams.
 Notably, the Braun Building Rain Garden serves as a compelling stormwater management demonstration and engagement site.
 It significantly reduces urban stormwater runoff and is a prominent feature during sustainability tours in the community, aimed at educating the public on the benefits and installation of rain gardens and watershed management.